AVP-USA PoliciesDownload Current Policy Here

 • Formal orientation of facilitators by the prison where they conduct workshops is highly recommended.

-• Local Groups will report annually to their Regional Organization or, in the absence of a functioning regional organization, the Committee of Local and Regional Groups (CLARG) on their program.
+• Local Groups will report annually to their Regional Organization or, in the absence of a functioning Regional Organization, to CLARG on their program.

-• Local groups should appoint a contact person and notify their regional representative of the name of that person.
+• Local Groups are encouraged to appoint a contact person and notify their regional representative of the name of that person.

-• Local Groups shall appoint a representative to their regional organization.
+• Local Groups are encouraged to appoint a representative to their Regional Organization when possible.

-• All Local Group meetings are open to active AVP facilitators and volunteers except when otherwise indicated.
+• All Local Group meetings are encouraged to be open to active AVP facilitators and volunteers except when otherwise indicated.
 Individual groups may define ‘active’ for themselves.

 • Local Groups may create their own organizational structure, deciding on officers and committees that will best meet their needs.